Skip to content

 Step 1: Installing Nova and addons

 • Like any other plugin, the Nova plugin jar file downloaded from Hangar, Modrinth, GitHub or our Discord just needs to be put in the plugins/ folder of your server.
+Addons are also placed in the plugins folder.

 • Some addons might require other addons in order to work.
 If this is the case, an error in the console will notify you of the missing addons: